 The Anne Arundel Radio Club provides FREE courses on various facets of Amateur Radio on a yearly basis, plus others as need dictates.
 Our current schedule of courses, open to the general public, include:

 The Technician License Course: This class is designed to introduce the average person to the world of Amateur Radio, and provide them with all the information needed to pass the FCC Element 2 Exam which results in a Technician Class Amateur Radio License.
-This Saturday morning, 6 class series class, begins March 4th, 2017 and ends April 8th.
-An earlier class series will be held October 8, 2016 through November 12th, if enough students are pre-registered by the end of September.
+This Saturday morning, 6 class series class, will begin October 7, 2017 and ends November 11th assuming enough students are pre-registered by the end of September.
+Our spring class will be held beginning March 3, 2018 and concludes April 14th, with no class the Saturday before Easter Sunday, March 31st.
 All classes begin at 8:30 AM and end at noon.
 The text for this class will be "The ARRL Ham Radio License Manual, 3rd Edition".
 Students may opt to purchase this text through the AARC with advance notice, or directly from the ARRL or Amazon.com.
 It is available in both print and Kindle format.
-Approximately one hour after the final class ends, 1 PM on April 8th, 2017 (or November 12th 2016), the Laurel VEC will be providing FREE testing in the AARC Clubhouse.
+Approximately one hour after the final class ends, 1 PM on April 14th, 2018 and/or November 11th 2017, the Laurel VEC will be providing FREE testing in the AARC Clubhouse.
 So you can finish the course, and pass your test the same day.

 All classes will be held at the Anne Arundel Radio Club's clubhouse on the grounds of the Davidsonville Family Recreation Center, 3789 Queen Anne's Bridge Road, Davidsonville, Maryland 21035.
 The club is about 1 1/4 miles from the intersection of Maryland Routes 214 and 424.
 From that intersection proceed 1/4 mile west on MD 214, Central Avenue, then make a 45 degree left turn onto Queen Anne's Bridge Road.
 Proceed approximately one mile, where you will cross the intersection with Wayson Road.
 At this point you will see a chain link fence on your left, behind which are some military style structures.
 This is the Davidsonville Family Recreation Center which was once a Nike Missile Control Center.
 Proceed to the gate and turn left into the center, going straight ahead between two buildings and up the hill.
 When you get to the top you will find ample free parking.
 The Anne Arunde Radio Club is the last building on your right.
 It has two 40 foot towers attached to it, is adjacent to an almost 200 foot repeater tower, and is clearly marked.
 You really can't miss it.